Harvard-IACS/2020-CS109A/content/pages/syllabus.md

 #### Quizzes <a name='in-class-quizzes'></a>
 At the end of each lecture, there will be a short, graded quiz that will cover the pre-class and in-class material; there will be no AC209a content in the quizzes.
 The quizzes will be available for 36 hours after posting.

+25% of the quizzes will be dropped from your grade.

+#### Quizzes <a name='in-class-quizzes'></a>
+At the end of each lecture, there will be a short, graded quiz that will cover the pre-class and in-class material; there will be no AC209a content in the quizzes.
+The quizzes will be available for 36 hours after posting.

-50% of the quizzes will be dropped from your grade.
+25% of the quizzes will be dropped from your grade.

 #### Sections <a name='sections'></a>
 Lectures are supplemented by sections led by teaching fellows.
 There are two types of sections: